Gloria Steinem: Transgender rights

 In 1977, Steinem expressed disapproval that the heavily publicized sex reassignment surgery of tennis player Renée Richards had been in her opinion characterized as either a frightening look at what feminism could cause or as proof that feminism was no longer necessary.
-Steinem wrote that the issue was at minimum "a diversion from the widespread problems of sexual inequality."
+Steinem wrote that the issue was at minimum "a diversion from the widespread problems of sexual inequality".
 She also wrote that, while she supported the right of individuals to identify as they choose, she believed some transsexuals "surgically mutilate their own bodies" in order to conform to a gender role that is inexorably tied to physical body parts.
 She claimed that "feminists are right to feel uncomfortable about the need for and uses of transsexualism."

-On October 2, 2013, Steinem clarified her remarks on transgender people in an op-ed for The Advocate, writing that critics failed to consider that her 1977 essay was "written in the context of global protests against routine surgical assaults, called female genital mutilation by some survivors."
+On October 2, 2013, Steinem clarified her remarks on transgender people in an op-ed for The Advocate, writing that critics failed to consider that her 1977 essay was "written in the context of global protests against routine surgical assaults, called female genital mutilation by some survivors".
 Steinem later in the piece expressed unequivocal support for transgender people, saying that transgender people "including those who have transitioned, are living out real, authentic lives.
 Those lives should be celebrated, not questioned."
 She also apologized for any pain her words might have caused.

 On June 15, 2020, Steinem co-wrote a letter with Mona Sinha to the editor of The New York Times, in which they opposed the elimination of civil rights protections for transgender healthcare by the Trump administration.
-In it, they made note of precolonial American traditions of gender variance and claimed that "the health of any of us affects the health of all of us, and excluding trans people endangers us all."
+In it, they made note of precolonial American traditions of gender variance and claimed that "the health of any of us affects the health of all of us, and excluding trans people endangers us all".

+Personal life and death

+In the mid-1970s, Steinem began a nine-year relationship with Stanley Pottinger, whom she met after he asked her to consult on discrimination issues for the Civil Rights Division of the U.S. Department of Justice.
+In the late 1980s and early 1990s, Steinem had a four-year relationship with the publisher Mortimer Zuckerman.

+On September 3, 2000, at the age of 66, Steinem married David Bale, entrepreneur and the father of actor Christian Bale.
+The wedding was performed at the home of her friend Wilma Mankiller, the first female Principal Chief of the Cherokee Nation.
+Steinem became the stepmother to Bale's four adult children; she had no biological children.
+Steinem and Bale were married for only three years before he died of brain lymphoma on December 30, 2003, at the age of 62.

+Steinem lived on New York's Upper East Side, where she owned the first three floors of her historic brownstone apartment building.
+On her 87th birthday, Google Arts & Culture launched a virtual tour of her home, where she had lived since 1966.